Dickens Opera House

 What The Dickens Happened?

-William Henry Dickens Jr. was born on May 26, 1843 on a ship heading from England to North America.
-His parents, two older siblings, and he first settled in Canada then moved to Wisconsin where Dickens Sr. and his two oldest children passed away.
+William Henry Dickens Jr. was born on May 26, 1843, on a ship heading from England to North America.
+His parents and two older siblings, and he first settled in Canada, then moved to Wisconsin, where Dickens Sr. and his two oldest children passed away.
 Dickens’ mother, Mary Ann Harris, married Alonzo Allen shortly after the untimely death of her husband and two oldest children.
-Alonzo came out west for the Gold Rush, and at age 17, William moved to Colorado joining his stepfather in Burlington.
+Alonzo came out west for the Gold Rush, and at age 17, William moved to Colorado, where he joined his stepfather in Burlington.
 Together, the two built a log cabin near the St. Vrain River, south of present-day Longmont.

 Dickens on his McCormick grain binder on his farm in Longmont, Colorado (1900)

 Dickens began to make Boulder County, more specifically Longmont, his home.
 In 1876, William married Ida Kiteley, and they had five children.
 The Dickens family farmed, raised livestock, and acquired lots of land in Longmont.
-In 1881, Dickens wanted to bring culture to the community, so he built an Opera House, 300 Main St. The Opera House opened for business in 1882, and over the years it housed many ventures.
-It was home at one time to the Longmont Ledger (local newspaper), Farmers National Bank (which Dickens founded), and in 1885, it served as the home to the Longmont College.
+In 1881, Dickens wanted to bring culture to the community, so he built an Opera House, 300 Main St. The Opera House opened for business in 1882, and over the years, it housed many ventures.
+It was home at once to the Longmont Ledger (local newspaper) and Farmers National Bank (which Dickens founded), and in 1885, it served as the home to the Longmont College.

 bank-vault

 Dickens was sitting in his home library reading with his wife on the evening of November 30 when someone from outside fired a gun, shooting Dickens in the back and killing him within minutes.
 Dickens’ death has always been a mystery.
-There are many theories as to what might have happened, and many suspects were sought, including Rienzi, Dickens’ son.
-Rienzi Dickens stood trial for the death of his father in the spring , and he was found guilty of second degree murder.
+There are many theories about what might have happened, and many suspects were sought, including Rienzi, Dickens’ son.
+Rienzi Dickens stood trial for the death of his father in the spring, and he was found guilty of second-degree murder.

 Scene-from-a-play-DOH-1885

-In October 1919, the Supreme Court of Colorado ruled that Rienzi Dickens would have a new trial.
-The ruling from the first trial didn’t hold up since the option of second degree murder didn’t make sense.
-Investigators felt that whoever killed William H. Dickens, laid in wait, making it first degree murder.
+In October 1919, the Colorado Supreme Court ruled that Rienzi Dickens would have a new trial.
+The ruling from the first trial didn’t hold up since the option of second-degree murder didn’t make sense.
+Investigators felt that whoever killed William H. Dickens laid in wait, making it first-degree murder.
 After a long wait, Rienzi went to trial in October 1921.
-The jury deliberated for fifteen hours and handed down a verdict of Not Guilty.
+The jury deliberated for fifteen hours and handed down a Not Guilty verdict.
 Rienzi was free, and the murder of his father was never solved.

 William-and-Ida-Dickens